 Bank of Nova Scotia (BNS) Gains But Lags Market: What You Should Know

 Bank of Nova Scotia will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Bank of Nova Scotia to post earnings of $1.66 per share.
-This would mark year-over-year growth of 1.22%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.3 billion, down 0.24% from the year-ago period.
+On that day, Bank of Nova Scotia is projected to report earnings of $1.67 per share, which would represent year-over-year growth of 1.83%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.26 billion, down 0.91% from the prior-year quarter.

 Any recent changes to analyst estimates for Bank of Nova Scotia should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Consensus EPS estimate has moved 0.14% lower within the past month.
 Bank of Nova Scotia is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Bank of Nova Scotia is currently trading at a Forward P/E ratio of 8.18.
-This valuation marks a premium compared to its industry's average Forward P/E of 7.71.
+Valuation is also important, so investors should note that Bank of Nova Scotia has a Forward P/E ratio of 8.71 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 8.22.

-It is also worth noting that BNS currently has a PEG ratio of 1.36.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-BNS's industry had an average PEG ratio of 0.74 as of yesterday's close.
+Also, we should mention that BNS has a PEG ratio of 1.45.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Banks - Foreign was holding an average PEG ratio of 0.81 at yesterday's closing price.

 The Banks - Foreign industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 84, which puts it in the top 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 94, putting it in the top 38% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.